andrews-j/AdvancedVector_FinalProject/README.md

 ### Continent Scale Data Aggregation: Hot Spot Analysis

-**Emerging Hot Spot Analysis** is a tool in ArcGIS Pro that provides a 2-D representation of a space time cube dataset, with unique symbology for several different types of hot spot.
+**Emerging Hot Spot Analysis** is a tool in ArcGIS Pro that provides a 2-D representation of a space time cube dataset, with unique symbology for several different types of hot and cold spot.

 Intially I used the same size blocks as the above space time cube.
 However, in two dimensions, this does not offer fine enough spatial resolution: